Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - The idea featuring the cube resembling a sock puppet is inspired from the shape of the original cube.

-cube 194:
-- By Aleiz21.
-- Reference to Monstercat logo.

 cube 195:
 - By RetroAdvance64.